Your gifts help us fulfill this Park Support List each year and make a huge difference for the park. Make a donation in support of a program today!

 Cherokee Central Schools STEM Education Project $ 8,000

 Through this project, park rangers will continue to work with high school science classes in the classroom.
 This funding will provide support for supplies and materials for field and classroom programs.
-(National Environmental Education Foundation Grant)
+(National Environmental Education Foundation/Hands on the Land Grant) Note: $8,000 in funds were approved in FY20, but none was spent due to the pandemic.

 High School Intern Program (Swain County) $ 2,000